aed90/GQPS/README.md

 # GQPS
-A traffic demand generator and calibrator tool with minimal data within SUMO environment.
+A traffic demand generator and calibrator tool with minimal data.
 The repository is under construction.